Openscapes/approach-guide/approach/tooling.md

 1. Create Google Cal invite \> make it a Zoom meeting from inside that invite (if your Google Cal is integrated with Zoom )\> save.
 That meeting will appear in your Zoom account.
 Confirm it has waiting room and no password.

-2. In Eventbrite, create Event \> copy Zoom link into Eventbrite \> Event \> Online Event Page \> Live video or audio, instead of \"Add Zoom\"
+2. In Eventbrite, create Event \> copy Zoom link into Eventbrite \> Event \> Online Event Page \> Live video or audio, instead of "Add Zoom"

-    -   *What didn't work well*: \"Add Zoom\" button, which used \"Stefanie Butland\'s personal meeting room\", created a mtg in Zoom that has a Zoom registration link, not a clear meeting link.
+    -   *What didn't work well*: "Add Zoom" button, which used "Stefanie Butland's personal meeting room", created a mtg in Zoom that has a Zoom registration link, not a clear meeting link.
 Stumped for now as to how to make that Eventbrite-Zoom integration work.

     ![](images/Screenshot%202023-04-05%20at%209.20.22%20PM.png){width="500"}

 3. Create and schedule reminder emails.Eventbrite \> Manage attendees \> Emails to attendees \> create one custom reminder email.
 Set reply-to as `hello@openscapes.org`.
-Delete other default reminders (Eventbrite makes 3 reminders by default and that\'s annoying).
+Delete other default reminders (Eventbrite makes 3 reminders by default and that's annoying).
 For reminder emails in an event series, we must update for every event in the series.

     -   We create a custom reminder email with *Subject*: Zoom link for Openscapes event-name. *Body*: We're excited to see you later today!
 At the session start time (5:00 - 6:00 pm ET), please click to join us in Zoom: LINK.
 Optional, include event logo or Openscapes logo.